DadeSko/myfirstagent/INDEX.md

 ---

-**Fatto da Davide per il programma Effectual "Da Editor a Technical Contributor"**
+**Made by Davide for the Effectful "From Editor to Technical Contributor" program**

-*Seguendo Geoffrey Huntley's metodologia - Gennaio 2026*
+*Following Geoffrey Huntley's methodology - January 2026*

 🎉 **Happy Building!** 🎉